 Continue by vehicle to visit Laguna de Limpiopungo, a shallow Andean lake with great birdwatching, and from here we start our ten kilometer (7 miles) trek back to El Porvenir.
 We stop at the Chusig Machai cave for lunch and continue on foot through beautiful mountain valleys before returning to a good dinner and the last night at the hacienda.

-We return to the Hacienda Santa Rita Ecological Reserve today to explore the forest canopy by zipline.
-This system was originally used by scientists who were doing research in the forest canopy and includes five cables between 100 and 480 meters long.
-The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the trees.
+We return to the Hacienda Santa Rita Ecological Reserve today to explore the area by zipline.
+This system was originally used by scientists who were doing research in the area.
+The zipline provides a great vantage point for birdwatching and enjoying the scenery and is an adrenaline rush as you soar above the ground.
 After the flying adventure, hike to the Pita River waterfall for lunch.In the afternoon, travel to Sangolqui, a village with a traditional market.
 Browse the market stalls with traditional arts and crafts and sample some of the local produce, particularly the fruits.
 Return to Quito in the evening.

 A morning flight carries you over the Eastern Cordillera of the Andes and down into the Amazon basin to begin your Amazon tour.
 A three-hour drive will take you to your put-in on the Shiripuno River and the start of your amazing journey.
 You'll meet your Huaorani guide and spend time in a local community were you'll have the unique experience of learning about the Huaorani people, their traditions, their history and their commitment to preserving the natural treasures of the region.
 Tonight's campsite is hosted by a local Huaorani family - enjoy a campfire dinner.